 HERE'S HOW OUR PROGRAM WORKS:

-Our program serves people living at Housing Hope, but we also receive referrals for participants from other nonprofits and shelters throughout Snohomish County.
-Each participant works with HopeWorks staff to identify their goals and skills, and address any barriers standing in the way of their future success.
+Our program serves people living at Housing Hope, but we also receive referrals for trainees from other nonprofits and shelters throughout Snohomish County.
+Each trainee works with HopeWorks staff to identify their goals and skills, and address any barriers standing in the way of their future success.

 OUR THREE PHASE PROGRAM

 Before starting, our participants attend a two-week class called Solid Foundations.
 In this class, participants learn soft skills like goal setting, communication and teamwork.
 After this introductory course, the on-the-job technical training begins.

 After the Solid Foundations course, participants begin a job training experience at Ground Works, Renew or Kindred Kitchen, where supervisors mentor and support participants in continuing to develop their soft skills, and teach industry-specific technical skills.
 The hallmark of phase two focuses on establishing healthy habits in the workplace, including strong attendance and professional communication.
 New skills are introduced and trainees are immersed in the working operations of the social enterprise businesses.